r0nsha/qfpreview.nvim/README.md

     -- number will set the window to a fixed height
     -- "fill" will make the window fill the editor's remaining space height = "fill",
+    -- the window's throttle time in milliseconds throttle = 100,
     -- additinonal window configuration
     win = {}
 })